-^{5.57} This project identifies a number of potential opportunities to improve the quality of the car parking offer to serve the town and it's rural hinterland.
+5.54 This project identifies a number of potential opportunities to improve the quality of the car parking offer to serve the town and it's rural hinterland.
 The masterplan recognises the importance of car accessibility and parking provision within the town but also sets out interventions that support more sustainable modes of travel.

-5.58 Parking at the Earby Library & Community Centre is currently an underutilised asset at certain times of day and there is the opportunity to make more of the space available.
+5.55 Parking at the Earby Library & Community Centre is currently an underutilised asset at certain times of day and there is the opportunity to make more of the space available.
 Making changes to the availability / management of the spaces within the curtilage of the Earby Library & Community Centre could help upgrade the available stock of the town, particularly around weekends/evenings but importantly during the operating hours of local retailers within the town and businesses nearby.
 A proportion of spaces could be rented out by local businesses for additional supply or charged for public use (subject to further engagement), generating an additional income for the Centre.

-5.59 In addition to the above, the additional car parking improvements below could be created across the masterplan and various projects (subject to testing):
+5.56 In addition to the above, the additional car parking improvements below could be created across the masterplan and various projects (subject to testing):

-Potential option to increase capacity as part of a reconfigured bus stop area along Victoria Road.
-Subject to further engagement and design development, this could potentially provide additional supply of car parking, freeing up capacity elsewhere within the town

-- Library & Community Centre car park - Bus turning area - Albert Street - Victoria Road - New Road opportunity site - New road opportunity site brought forward with an element of public car parking as part of it's mix - Improvements to Albert Street car park in the short term with more flexible use longer term - Formalisation of on-street parking and improvements in centre locations creating improved parking provision - Management and enforcement of parking for local residents close to the town centre e.g. George Street and Brook Street to manage conflict between residents and visitor on street parking. - Provision of EV charing in car parks to complement on-street charging bays on Albert Street
+- Potential option to increase capacity as part of a reconfigured bus stop area along Victoria Road.
+Subject to further engagement and design development, this could potentially provide additional supply of car parking, freeing up capacity elsewhere within the town - New Road opportunity site brought forward with an element of public car parking as part of it's mix, which could offer longer stay parking within a 5 minute walk of Victoria Road - Improvements to Albert Street car park in the short term with more flexible use longer term - Formalisation of on-street parking and improvements in centre locations creating improved parking provision - Management and enforcement of parking for local residents close to the town centre e.g. George Street and Brook Street to manage conflict between residents and visitor on street parking - Provision of EV charging in car parks to complement on-street charging bays on Albert Street